 Puleo says that “Consumers should first decide on the style tree that they are looking for, whether that’s realistic-looking versus extra fullness versus a designer look [with different colors, glitter and so on],” and goes on to say that the next decision should pertain to the tree’s height and diameter, such as a slim tree versus a wide tree.

 Style and Material

-The two primary materials used to create faux Christmas tree needles are polyethylene (PE) and polyvinyl chloride (PVC).
+The two primary materials used to create faux needles are polyethylene (PE) and polyvinyl chloride (PVC).
 For both quality and realism, PE is the better choice, but trees made primarily with PE typically have a higher price point.
 Even in higher-end trees, PVC is often used to craft the inner branches that aren’t as visible.
+According to Puleo, artificial trees with a combination of soft PVC and molded PE branches are very realistic and now represent about 50 percent of the artificial tree market.

-One of the primary advantages of artificial trees is that some of them come prelit, saving the installation of a string of lights.
-Most use energy-efficient LED lights, which last for months or years before needing to be replaced.
-For the best lighting effect, look for a tree that has at least 100 lights per foot of height.
+For the best lighting effect, look for a tree that has at least 100 lights per foot of height and review how to put lights on a Christmas tree if adding your own.
 Some trees have white lights, while others feature vintage-style multicolored lights.
 Still others have the ability to change colors or introduce flashing lighting patterns with the push of a button.

 Ease of Assembly and Disassembly

-The larger the artificial Christmas tree, the more challenging it can be to assemble, due primarily to the added weight of the sections and the height.
+The larger the tree, the more challenging it can be to assemble, due primarily to the added weight of the sections and the height.
 Use a sturdy step stool or step ladder when necessary to assemble the upper sections of the tree.